personalizedrefrigerator/js-draw/docs/doc-pages/customizing-tools.md

 editor.addToolbar();
 ```

-We could then make it the default pen style:
+We could then make it the default pen style for the first pen:
 ```ts,runnable
 ---use-previous---
 ---visible---